Nantou County: Economy

 Due to its landlocked nature, the county's economy depends mainly on agriculture.
 Other important industries in the county include forestry, fishery, and animal husbandry.
 Tourism and manufacturing are also important.

 As of 2016, there are 28,000 registered businesses and 5,205 registered companies in the county with a total capital of NT$5,609 million and NT$80,024 million respectively.
 There are 938 factories operating in the county as of 2015.

 Many areas along the Jiji line are still agricultural.
 While banana production has decreased from historical levels, other crops include dragon fruit and oranges.
 The Jiji line has also proved a significant tourism draw, going through picturesque countryside.
 A railway museum has been opened at its terminus.
 Assam tea is cultivated around Sun Moon Lake.
 This tea was first introduced the area by the Japanese.
 Also grown around the lake are mushrooms and orchids.
 Plums are grown in Shuili, which also serve as a tourist attraction when they blossom in December.
 The plums are processed into various products, including dry fruit, vinegar, and wine.
 Dong Ding tea is cultivated in Lugu.
 A unique variation, Gui Fei Oolong, was developed after the 1999 Jiji earthquake.
 It is created from tea leaves that secrete honey-flavored defences against Jacobiasca formosana insects.

 Sun Moon Lake also supports a small fishery, holding sharpbelly and predatory carp.
 Sharpbelly are a traditional part of the Thao diet.
 As the fish are small, it is common to salt or deep fry them.
 Predatory carp are larger, reaching 30 cm.
 They became known as "President's Fish" as Chiang Kai-shek was known to eat them whenever visiting the lake.

-The Nantou governmnet has sought to encourage international as well as domestic tourism.
+The Nantou government has sought to encourage international as well as domestic tourism.
 It has also sought to develop industrial parks in Zhongxing New Village, and is developing similar industrial parks elsewhere.
 Events held by the government include a lantern festival, a Coffee and Chocolate Festival, a tea expo, and the Sun Moon Lake Swimming Carnival.
 Huhuanshan was certified as a Dark-sky preserve by DarkSky International in 2019, the first Dark-sky preserve in Taiwan.
 A tourist shuttle bus network connects many key points within the county.
 Old logging buildings in Checheng have been preserved for tourists.
 The Formosan Aboriginal Culture Village is a joint amusement park and education center for all the Taiwanese indigenous peoples.